Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 By default, the **Docker** task tags your image as `<Docker id>/<repo name>:<build id>`

-## Use docker-compose
+## Use Docker Compose

-Docker-compose allows you to bring up multiple containers and run tests.
-For example, you can use a docker-compose file to define two containers that need to work together to test your application - a web service containing your application and a test driver.
-You can build new container images every time you push a code change.
+Docker Compose enables you to bring up multiple containers and run tests.
+For example, you can use a _docker-compose.yml_ file to define two containers that need to work together to test your application: a web service that contains your application and a test driver.
+You can build new container images every time you push a change to your code.
 You can wait for the test driver to finish running tests before bringing down the two containers.

 ::: moniker range="vsts"